Susan Kleckner: Later filmmaking and teaching

+In 1977, Kleckner worked with Garland Harris and the Video Woman Collective on a documentary about Harris, a homeless woman living in and out of welfare hotels.
+She participated in “A Lesbian Show,” organized by Harmony Hammond, which includes a screening of Kleckner’s moving-image work.

 Kleckner's other films upon her return included Bag Lady (1979), Pierre Film (1980), Amazing Grace (1980), Desert Piece (1983), and Performance for Cameras (1984).
+In 1980 she participated in Third Wave group exhibition at Hibbs Gallery, New York, which included her gridded window photographs.

-She taught at the International Center of Photography from 1982, teaching courses such as "New York at Night", "Visual Diary", and "Roll-a-Day".
+She taught at the International Center of Photography from 1981, teaching courses such as "New York at Night", "Visual Diary", and "Roll-a-Day", and taught private studio classes.
 She led workshops at the Pratt Institute, New York University and the University of Massachusetts Amherst.

+In October and November of 1982, Kleckner took a road trip to Port Jervis, New York, over Halloween, where she made Timepeace.
+In the years following, her works Ancestor Piece, Desert Piece, Performance for Camera, and others were shown at A.I.R Gallery, MoMA PS1, and 112 Green Street, New York.

 Greenham Common and Windowpeace

-Kleckner visited Greenham Common Women's Peace Camp three separate times from 1984 to 1987, and topographed and videotaped the situation, and later edited her footage from Greenham Common into The Greenham Tapes.
+Kleckner visited Greenham Common Women's Peace Camp three separate times from 1984 to 1987 with a group of women from the Seneca Women’s Encampment for a Future of Peace and Justice, and topographed and videotaped the situation, and later edited her footage from Greenham Common into The Greenham Tapes.
 Some of the photos displayed the anarchist ideology of the peace camp as well as its collectivist method of decision-making.

 Returning to New York City, she initiated Windowpeace, a one-year performance on West Broadway involving 41 women artists which ran from December 1986 to January 1987.
 The women individually spent 7 days in voluntary incarceration within a 5 by 6.5-foot display area behind bulletproof glass.
 The space had a loft bed, portable toilet, television monitor, video tape player, telephone, hot plate, and a curtain for occasional privacy.
 Petitions to promote peace and other activities were organised outside the glass.
 The project was highly acclaimed and won the Susan B. Anthony Award from the National Organization for Women' New York chapter in 1988, which honored grass-roots activists.